Anti-siphoning

 The anti-siphoning scheme aims to promote the free availability to audiences throughout Australia of television coverage of events of national importance and cultural significance.

-The scheme currently prevents a subscription television broadcasting licensee from acquiring a right to televise an event on the anti-siphoning list unless a free-to-air broadcaster has a right to televise the event.
-The anti-siphoning list includes events the Minister for Communications believes should be televised free to the general public.
+The scheme prevents media content services—including subscription television broadcasters and streaming services—from acquiring a right to televise or otherwise provide coverage of an event on the anti-siphoning list unless a free-to-air broadcaster has a right to televise the event on a broadcasting service.
+The anti-siphoning list, which is a legislative instrument made under the Broadcasting Services Act 1992 (the BSA), includes events the Minister for Communications believes should be televised free to the general public.

 An event is automatically removed from the anti-siphoning list 26 weeks before the event is due to start.